goproxyio/goproxy.io/content/docs/GOPRIVATE-env.md

-# Go Module GOPRIVATE Environments
+# Go Module GOPRIVATE Environment

-The go command defaults to downloading modules from the public Go module mirror at proxy.golang.org.
+The go command defaults to downloading modules from the public Go module mirror at goproxy.io.
 It also defaults to validating downloaded modules, regardless of source, against the public Go checksum database at sum.golang.org.
 These defaults work well for publicly available source code.